rmschindler/graphql-builder/README.md

 ## Why

-Writing GraphQL queries in the frontend applications is not straight forward.
-In JavaScript world it is common to see GraphQL queries written as inline strings inside the application code:
+Writing GraphQL queries in frontend applications is not straightforward.
+In the JavaScript world it is common to see GraphQL queries written as inline strings inside the application code:

 ```javascript
 client.query(`